caendesilva/HydeSearch/README.md

 <script>
 	window.addEventListener('load', function() {
-		// Replace with the HTTP location of your JSON search index. const searchIndexLocation = 'tests/search.json';
+		// Replace with the HTTP location of your JSON search index.
+		// Note that HydeSearch assumes the JSON is safe and trusted.
+Use strict CORS policies. const searchIndexLocation = 'tests/search.json';
 		const Search = new HydeSearch(searchIndexLocation);